 On Arrival / Signing on

-Access to Donington for most meetings is via the Paddock Entrance - this is the entrance at the opposite end of the circuit to East Midlands Airport.
-You can always get in through the Main Entrance at the airport end but will then have to use the internal roads to get to the paddock; for larger meetings areas of these roads can be blocked off so it can be a little awkward if you don't know your way around.
+Access to Donington for most meetings from 2019 is via the Museum (East) Entrance (where the Main entrance USED to be).
+You can usually get between entrances using the internal roads; for larger meetings parts of these roads can be blocked off so it can be a little awkward if you don't know your way around.

 Circuit Usage / Configurations